-This intensive two-and-one-half-day course fills a significant gap for hospital-based specialists who seek training in palliative care, and provides these clinicians with the information and skills needed to offer high quality, specialist-level palliative care to inpatients with life-threatening illnesses.
-Hospitalists and intensivists will acquire a toolbox of key competencies required to deal with challenging end-of-life situations in the hospital.
+This intensive two-and-one-half-day course fills a significant gap for hospital-based specialists who seek training in palliative care, and provides these clinicians with the information and skills needed to offer high-quality, specialist-level palliative care to inpatients with life-threatening illnesses.
+Hospitalists and intensivists will acquire a toolbox of key competencies required to deal with challenging palliative and end-of-life situations in the hospital.

 Upon completion of this activity, participants will be able to:

 - Assess and manage the physical, psychological, social, and spiritual/existential causes of distress for hospitalized patients with life-threatening or serious illnesses and for their families.

 - Describe and demonstrate practical strategies for: breaking bad news; discussing DNR, patient goals of care, and advance care planning; conducting family meetings; assessing depression; and exploring and addressing hopes and fears about the end of life.